Los Errantes: Mexico

 Los Errantes disembarked at Yucatán, where they paid the Cuban sailors for their trouble.
 They were immediately noticed by officers of the Mexican Treasury, who suspected them of being smugglers.
-They were arrested and taken towards Progreso, but on the way Durruti bribed the agents for their release.
-With directions from the agents, they headed to Mérida, then Progreso, before finally making their way to Veracruz.

-They were greeted there by a Mexican anarchist called Miño, who brought them to Mexico City.
-There they met Rafael Quintero, the leader of the General Confederation of Workers (CGT) and a Zapatista veteran of the Mexican Revolution.
+They were arrested and taken towards Progreso, but on the way Durruti bribed the agents for their release and directions to Veracruz.
+They were greeted there by a Mexican anarchist, who brought them to Mexico City.
+There they met Rafael Quintero, the leader of the General Confederation of Workers (CGT).
 Quintero secured them a place to stay at the CGT's publishing house, and after he informed them of their financial difficulties in sustaining their publication, the two immediately donated 40 pesos.
-They were saddened to hear about the struggles of the Mexican anarcho-syndicalist movement, which was only being kept alive by the legacy of the Revolution.
-Most Mexican anarcho-syndicalists had either died or joined the government; only the Magonistas continued to oppose the post-revolutionary government.
+They were saddened to hear about the struggles of the Mexican anarcho-syndicalist movement, which was only being kept alive by the legacy of the Revolution; most Mexican anarcho-syndicalists had either died or joined the government.

 In March 1925, Los Errantes were joined in Mexico by Alejandro Ascaso and Gregorio Jover.
-At Quintero's suggestion, they found residence at a farm in Tecomán, where they linked up with the local anarchist group led by Román Delgado, Nicolás Bernal and Herminia Cortés.
-In April 1925, the group robbed the office of a fabric factory and donated the money to the CGT, which used it to sustain its publication and to establish rationalist schools according to the model of Francisco Ferrer.
+At Quintero's suggestion, they found residence at a farm in Tecomán, where they linked up with the local anarchist group.
+In April 1925, the group robbed a fabric factory and donated the money to the CGT, which used it to sustain its publication and to establish rationalist schools.
 Mexican police soon began searching for Los Errantes, so they decided to leave the country.
 Having been living in a luxury hotel, registered under the assumed identity of a wealthy Peruvian mine owner named "Mendoza", they packed their bags and left without paying the bill.